-Issuance of Preferred Stock Under Small Business Lending Fund
+Issuance of Preferred Stock Under the Small Business Lending Fund

-On August 25, 2011, the Company entered into the Purchase Agreement with the Treasury, pursuant to which the Company issued and sold to the Treasury 72,664 shares of its Series C Preferred Stock, having a liquidation preference of \$1,000 per share, for aggregate proceeds of \$72.7 million (which were used to partially finance the Company's redemption of Series T Preferred Stock as described below).
+On August 25, 2011, the Company entered into the Purchase Agreement with the Treasury, pursuant to which the Company issued and sold to the Treasury 72,664 shares of its Series C Preferred Stock, having a liquidation preference of \$1,000 per share, for aggregate proceeds of \$72,664,000 (which were used to partially finance the Company's redemption of Series T Preferred Stock as described below).
 The SBLF is a Treasury lending program that encourages qualified community banks to partner with small businesses and entrepreneurs to create jobs and promote economic development in local communities.

 The Series C Preferred Stock qualifies as Tier 1 capital for the Company.
 Non-cumulative dividends are payable quarterly on the Series C Preferred Stock, which began October 1, 2011.
-The dividend rate is calculated as a percentage of the aggregate "Liquidation Amount" of the outstanding Series C Preferred Stock and will be based on changes in the level of "Qualified Small Business Lending" or "QSBL" (as such terms are defined in the Purchase Agreement) by the Bank.
+The dividend rate was calculated as a percentage of the aggregate "Liquidation Amount" of the outstanding Series C Preferred Stock and was based on changes in the level of "Qualified Small Business Lending" or "QSBL" (as such terms are defined in the Purchase Agreement) by the Bank.
 Based upon the lack of increase in the Bank's level of QSBL over the baseline level calculated under the terms of the Purchase Agreement, the dividend rate for the initial dividend period, which was from the date of issuance through September 30, 2011, was set at 5%.
 For the 2nd through 10th calendar quarters, which ended December 31, 2013, the annual dividend rate also remained at 5%.
-For the 11th calendar quarter, beginning January 1, 2014 through 4.5 years after issuance, the dividend rate will be fixed at between 1% and 7% based upon the level of QSBL as compared to the baseline.
+For the 11th calendar quarter through 4.5 years after issuance, the dividend rate will be fixed at between 1% and 7% based upon the level of QSBL as compared to the baseline.
 In the third quarter of 2013, the Company had meaningful progress in commercial loan growth which led to the successful attainment of targets under the SBLF program.
-The achievement of this important milestone under SBLF will yield a lower dividend rate in 2014 of 1%.
-After 4.5 years from issuance, the dividend rate will increase to 9%.
+The achievement of this important milestone under SBLF yielded the lowest possible dividend rate in 2014 of 1%.
+After 4.5 years from issuance, which will be in the first quarter of 2016, the dividend rate will increase to 9%.